Pharm D Admission

 - Cumulative grade point average for all coursework taken after high school (suggested minimum 3.00)

 - Performance in Pre-Pharmacy core math/science courses (biology, chemistry, biochemistry, immunology, calculus, physics, and statistics) will be critically reviewed.
 A grade of C- or higher must be earned in all Pre-Pharmacy core math/science courses.
-A maximum of two repeats in these courses is allowed.

 - Previous work experience.

 - Applicant-supplied information and statements on the application form.

 - Personal interview with representatives of the Admissions Committee.
 Each applicant given final consideration for acceptance will be interviewed at least once by one or two faculty or professional staff members.

 Action on Applicants

 The Admissions Committee will select the best qualified applicants for the PharmD program based on a composite assessment of the characteristics stated above.

 All applications will initially be reviewed for evidence of basic qualifications for admission to the professional program, and those most qualified will be invited for a personal interview.
 All interviews will be conducted on the West Lafayette campus in the College of Pharmacy, near the end of February through the beginning of March.
 Letters of invitation for an interview will specify the date and time.
 It will be the student's responsibility to arrange his or her other commitments in order to be available at the assigned time.
 Each applicant will also be asked to participate in two brief exercises to provide evidence of extemporaneous writing and verbal communication ability.